The Thrive Programme in Wolverhampton

 Stages in the Thrive Programme

-The following is “typical” schedule for the programme but here at Tranceform Psychology I will always tailor it so that it is delivered at a pace consistent with each individual client’s ability to assimilate the programme.
+The following is “typical” schedule for the thrive programme but here at Tranceform Psychology we will always tailor it so that it is delivered at a pace consistent with each individual client’s ability to assimilate the knowldge and principles.

 - Stage 1 – A Question of Belief – how do belief systems impact your ‘reality’

 - Stage 2 – Psychological Foundations – where they came from and what you can do about it

 - Stage 3 – How powerful you feel and understanding your own Locus of Control